ceramicnetwork/js-ceramic/docs-dev/DEVELOPMENT_LOCAL.md

 Import this [Postman Collection](postman_collection.json) of queries to see a sample of API calls that can be used to exercise and explore common endpoints.

+By default the collection connects to the public dev network, but you can easily overwrite the local variables to point to your locally running deamon by updating `ceramic_hostname` to `http://localhost:7007`.

 ## Packages Overview